JulienVig/Covid-Social-Media-App/README.md

 ## Overview
-Because of confinement, many people are bored at home.
-We offer a fun app to help them keep busy productively, learning new skills, through a list of challenges, via a very user-friendly app.
+Due to Covid-19 lockdown, many people are feeling alone and bored at home.
+We offer a fun app to help and invite users to stay active, maintain social relationships or learning new skills through this social media mobile app.
+The app offers challenges to realize at home and maintain social interactions via friendship and comment systems.
 ## How to use

 * Install Vue Native and Expo (https://vue-native.io/docs/installation.html)